fhswf/MLPro/.github/ISSUE_TEMPLATE/mlpro-extension.md

 **4 Origin of the code**
 - [ ] New
-- [ ] Extraction of existing MLPro code
+- [ ] Extraction of existing MLPro code (please enumerate below) (The approval of at least two MLPro administrators is needed!
+Please assign.)
       ...

 **5 Annotations**
 ...